sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 Data set contains 4 columns as follows:-

-* Date - Sold date of product
+* Date - Date when product was sold
 * Store - Store id from where product got sold
 * Item - Item id
 * Sales - Quantity of product sold